camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 For more details on MAJOR, MINOR and PATCH versions, and how to evolve API versions, please see [API versioning](https://lf-camaraproject.atlassian.net/wiki/x/3yLe) in the CAMARA wiki.

-It is recommended to avoid breaking backward compatibility unless strictly necessary: new versions should be backwards compatible with previous versions.
+It is RECOMMENDED to avoid breaking backward compatibility unless strictly necessary: new versions SHOULD be backwards compatible with previous versions.
 More information on how to avoid breaking changes can be found below.

 ### 7.2.
 API Version in URL (OAS `servers` Object)